Causality-oriented robustness: exploiting general noise interventions

 \section{Conclusion and future work}

-In this paper, we proposed DRIG, a procedure that exploits additive interventions to obtain distributionally robust prediction models.
-While DRO formalizes robustness based on a postulated distance measure, our method DRIG is based on causal modeling and focuses on structural and data-dependent distribution shifts.
-In contrast to {methods aiming for causal inference or invariance,} DRIG requires weaker assumptions and achieves guaranteed robustness against finite perturbation strengths that are often more appealing in applications.
-Compared to anchor regression that also provably attains finite robustness, DRIG exploits more general interventions, and thus yields robustness against more diverse perturbations.
+We proposed DRIG, a procedure that exploits general noise interventions to obtain distributionally robust prediction models.
+While DRO formalizes robustness based on a postulated distance measure, DRIG is based on causal modeling and focuses on structural and data-dependent distribution shifts.

 A number of interesting future directions arise from our work.
-First, while we established robustness guarantees for DRIG in linear settings, the gradient invariance principle as well as the DRIG formulation are general and also applicable to nonlinear models.
-For example, one straightforward nonlinear adaption of DRIG is to find the nonlinear prediction model $f(x)$ that minimizes $ \mathbb{E}[\ell(X^{0},Y^{0}; f)] + \gamma\sum_{e \in \mathcal{E}}\omega^e \left(\mathbb{E}[\ell(X^{e},Y^e;f)] - \mathbb{E}[\ell(X^{0},Y^{0};f)]\right)$ where $\ell(x,y;f)=(y-f(x))^2$.
-The gradient invariance principle can be adapted in a similar fashion.
-Considering the expressiveness of nonlinear models and the established guarantees of linear DRIG, investigating nonlinear extensions would be of significant interest.
-Second, DRIG and its extensions can produce predictions in the form of point estimates; incorporating an assessment of uncertainty with corresponding prediction intervals would further expand the applicability of our methods.
+First, while we established robustness guarantees for DRIG in linear settings, the gradient invariance principle, as well as the DRIG formulation, are general and also applicable to nonlinear models with some promising numerical results (see Section~\ref{sec:method}).
+Hence, investigating nonlinear extensions would be of significant interest.
+Second, DRIG can produce predictions in the form of point estimates; incorporating uncertainty with corresponding prediction intervals would further expand the applicability of our methods.